 Mission: * To promote the welfare of blinded veterans so that, notwithstanding their disabilities, they may take their rightful place in the community and work with their fellow citizens toward the creation of a peaceful world.

 Target demographics: Blinded or visually impaired veterans and their families

-Direct beneficiaries per year:
+Direct beneficiaries per year: 11,000

-Geographic areas served:
+Geographic areas served: National

 * Operation Peer Support